p-rosit/cut/README.md

 # C Unit Testing (cut)

-A simple framework for unit testing in C. To use this library include the header file in your project.
+A simple framework for unit testing in C. To write unit tests you only need to include `cut.h` wherever you want it.
+Optionally a bash script is also supplied, `run_cut.sh`, which runs all tests under a directory.

 ## Writing a test